goto40/mdsd/docs/item_lang.md

     }
 ```

-Example with custom propery definitions:
+Example with custom property definitions:
 ```
 package example.one (property_set example.one.ProjExt)